stassribnyi/image-manage/README.md

 npm run serve
 ```

-Then open http://localhost:3000/ to see app.
+Then open http://localhost:3000/ to see the app.